WaterBender231/wef-nexus-online-course/DataTools/63SemiQuantitativeQuantitative.md

 ---
 layout: page
-title: 6.3 Semi-quantitative and quantitative assessments
+title: 5.3 Semi-quantitative and quantitative assessments
 permalink: /tools/semi-quantitative
 parent: Tools and Data
 ---
-# 6.3 Semi-quantitative and quantitative assessment tools
+# 5.3 Semi-quantitative and quantitative assessment tools

-### 6.3.1 **Flammini et al, 2014: Walking the Nexus Talk – The Nexus Rapid Appraisal Tool (FAO)**
+## 5.3.1 **Flammini et al, 2014: Walking the Nexus Talk – The Nexus Rapid Appraisal Tool (FAO)**

 - Conduct a semi-quantitative context analysis based on existing data and indicators (from international organisations) describing the interconnections between the WEF sectors
 - Evaluate the performance of a technical or policy interventions
 - For stakeholders: Used to quantify bio-economic pressures, and benchmarks are defined in participatory processes

 The FAO proposes a method to carry out a WEF Nexus assessment in order to:
-Understand the interconnections between water, energy and food systems in a given context Evaluate the performance of a technical or policy interventions The overall objective of this WEF Nexus assessment is to inform Nexus-related responses in terms of strategies, policy measures, planning and institutional set-up or interventions.
+- Understand the interconnections between water, energy and food systems in a given context
+- Evaluate the performance of a technical or policy interventions

-Given that a lack of data is often a barrier for assessing the Nexus, the FAO proposes a rapid appraisal based on indicators using data already collected at the national (or sub-national) level and available from international organisations.
+The overall objective of this WEF Nexus assessment is to inform Nexus-related responses in terms of strategies, policy measures, planning and institutional set-up or interventions.Given that a lack of data is often a barrier for assessing the Nexus, the FAO proposes a rapid appraisal based on indicators using data already collected at the national (or sub-national) level and available from international organisations.
 Based on this methodology, the FAO prepared an interactive tool “Nexus Assessment 1.0“ (included in the overview matrix under the “governing“ level) which aims at quantitatively assessing the Nexus as well as possible interventions.

 ––––––––––––––––
 References
 Flammini, A., Puri, M., Pluschke, L. & Dubois, O (2014), ‘Walking the Nexus Talk: Assessing the Water-Energy-Food Nexus in the Context of the Sustainable Energy for All Initiative’, Food and Agriculture Organization of the United Nations, Rome.